mohitbaggu/Simple-bubble-sorting-visualizer/README.md

 # Simple-bubble-sorting-visualizer
-made this as a part of my 2nd year DSA Project requires python3 and tkinter
+made this as a part of my 2nd year DSA Project.

+requires python3 and tkinter